nachivpn/nbe-course/README.md

 ## Course plan

-The course consists of weekly meetings every (TBD, Friday?) at (TBD, 13.15?).
+The course consists of three weekly meetings which will take place every (TBD, Friday?) at (TBD, 13.15?) in room (TBD), starting (TBD, 25th October?).
+The goal of these meetings is to facilitate discussions on introductory topics.
-During the weekly meetings we will have discussions over common material.
 Here's a tentative plan:

-* Session 1: Introduction to NbE for simply typed and untyped lambda calculi
+* Meeting 1: Introduction to NbE for simply-typed and untyped lambda calculi
-* Session 2: NbE implementation techniques + Different flavors of normalization
+* Meeting 2: NbE implementation techniques (Kripke-style vs "gensym") + Different flavors of normalization (WHNF, without eta rules, etc.)
-* Session 3: NbE semantics + Extensions of NbE (for sums, dependent types, System F, etc.)
+* Meeting 3: NbE semantics + Extensions of NbE (for sums, dependent types, System F, etc.)

-Every participant is expected to give a presentation on the chosen papers at the end of the course, on the 28th of November (at [ITC](https://github.com/InitialTypes/Club/wiki)).
+Every participant is expected to read atleast two papers from the [list of papers](papers.md), and give a presentation on them at the [ITC](https://github.com/InitialTypes/Club/wiki) meeting on the 28th of November.

 More details on the presentation to follow.